Skip to main content

 Phycocyanin: the blue jewel

 Phycocyanin is a pigment-protein that gives spirulina its blue-green color.
-It's the only natural blue pigment of non-synthetic origin approved as a food colorant.
+It's the only blue pigment of natural origin approved as a food colorant.
 But reducing it to a colorant would miss the point entirely.

 It's a light-harvesting protein.
 Inside the spirulina cell, it forms molecular antennas that capture light at wavelengths chlorophyll alone cannot absorb — orange and red.
 It then transfers this energy with an efficiency above 95%.
 It's a photonic relay of quantum precision, 3.5 billion years old.

-Antioxidant: power estimated at 20 times vitamin C and 16 times vitamin E. Phycocyanobilin — its chromophore — inhibits NADPH oxidase, the key enzyme in free radical production.
+Antioxidant: power estimated at 20 times that of vitamin C and 16 times that of vitamin E. Phycocyanobilin — its chromophore — inhibits NADPH oxidase, the key enzyme in free radical production.

 Anti-inflammatory: it selectively inhibits COX-2 — the same enzyme targeted by ibuprofen — but without gastrointestinal side effects.

 Neuroprotective: protection against neuronal oxidative stress.
-And here's what gives chills — phycocyanobilin is structurally twin to bilirubin, the pigment our own liver produces to protect us.
+And here's what sends a shiver down the spine — phycocyanobilin is the structural twin of bilirubin, the pigment our own liver produces to protect us.
 Same molecular solution, invented twice, billions of years apart, for the same fundamental problem: transforming light into life without burning.

-Erythropoiesis stimulant: it increases EPO and red blood cell production — combined with spirulina's iron richness, it's an unmatched blood regeneration duo.
+Erythropoiesis stimulant: it increases EPO and red blood cell production — combined with spirulina's rich iron content, it's an unmatched blood regeneration duo.

 The blue glow test: how to spot the real thing

-Here's something the industry doesn't tell you: the majority of spirulina sold commercially has been depleted.
-Its phycocyanin — the most precious compound — has been extracted and sold separately as food coloring or premium supplement.
+Here's what few labels reveal: the majority of spirulina sold commercially has been depleted.
+Its phycocyanin — the most precious compound — has been extracted and sold separately as food coloring or a premium supplement.
 What remains is spirulina "emptied" of its jewel.

 The test is simple.
-Take your spirulina powder or flakes.
-Put a spoonful in a glass of cold water.
-Wait a few minutes.
+Let's take our spirulina powder or flakes.
+A spoonful in a glass of cold water.
+A few minutes of patience.

-If the spirulina is intact and raw quality, you'll see magnificent blue-turquoise glows diffusing into the water — that's the phycocyanin releasing, intact, alive.
+If the spirulina is intact and truly raw, magnificent blue-turquoise glows appear and diffuse into the water — that's the phycocyanin being released, intact and alive.
 The water takes on a deep blue-green, almost fluorescent hue.

-If nothing blue appears — only green — your spirulina has been either heated (phycocyanin is heat-sensitive) or industrially depleted.
-The body will receive proteins, certainly, but not the jewel.
+If nothing blue appears — only green — the spirulina has been either heated (phycocyanin is heat-sensitive) or industrially depleted.
+The body will get protein, yes — but not the jewel.

 It's the same principle as for cacao: raw means intact.
 Intact means alive.
 Heat destroys the most precious compounds — enzymes, phycocyanin, antioxidants.
-High-temperature dried spirulina is to raw spirulina what roasted cacao is to raw Criollo: a ghost of the original.
+Spirulina dried at high heat is to raw spirulina what roasted cacao is to raw Criollo: a ghost of the original.

 At Virgile Health, we use pure concentrated phycocyanin — not diluted spirulina powder.
 The pigment is cold-extracted and integrated into our formulations at a significant dose.
 The blue glow is guaranteed.